emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ### 8.2 Average Daily incident calls compared to Overall Average Holidays vs Non-Holidays(in %)

-The following analysis compares the average number of daily incidents on holidays and non-holidays to the overall daily average, expressed as a percentage.
+The following analysis compares the average number of daily incidents on holidays and non-holidays to the overall daily average, expressed as a percentage, in order to identify whether holidays significantly influence demand and require different resource planning.

 ```sql
 -- AVG per day_type